jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   sudo apt update

-optionally, you can do a full upgrade if you want
+you can do a full upgrade if you want, I always do

 .. code-block:: python
   :emphasize-lines: 1